ckan/ckanapi/README.md

-Datasets, groups and organizations may be dumped to [JSON lines](http://jsonlines.org) text files and created or update from JSON lines text files.
+Datasets, groups and organizations may be dumped to [JSON lines](http://jsonlines.org) text files and created or updated from JSON lines text files.
 Dumping and loading jobs can be run in parallel with multiple worker processes.
-Jobs in progress, the rate of job completion and errors are shown on stderr and may be recorded to an parsable log file.
+Jobs in progress, the rate of job completion and errors are shown on stderr and may also be logged.

-Loading may be resumed from the last completed record, or split across multiple servers by specifying record start and max values.
+Loading jobs may be resumed from the last completed record, or split across multiple servers by specifying record start and max values.

 ```
 Usage: